David Freiberg grew up in Cincinnati, in a household where Reform Judaism was practiced. Reform Judaism is a progressive form of its namesake.

 In 1970, Kantner released a science fiction-themed solo album called Blows Against the Empire.
 Freiberg said he recruited almost every musician of note in or associated with the Bay Area to contribute to the album.
 He referred to them as the “Jefferson Starship crew.”

-The name stuck.
 The dreaded creative differences

 It wasn’t all smooth cruising for Jefferson Starship.